FractalBlocks/Fractal/REFERENCE.md

 ## Code structure

-Overview of files
+Overview of files, the src/ folder

-- src/: All Core Features of Fractal
+- core/: All Core Features of Fractal
 - -- index.ts: Enty point to all core functions and interfaces
 - -- core.ts: Set of core interfaces, e.g. components, updates ...
 - -- handler.ts: Set of interfaces for handlers